 data BinaryTree a = Nil | Node (BinaryTree a) a (BinaryTree a)

-You can see it is elegantly succinct.
-Algebraic data types are especially useful in programs that have complex, recursive structures, such as compilers.
+It is elegantly succinct to define recursive data types with ADT.
+That’s why ADTs are especially useful in programs that have complex, recursive structures, such as compilers.

 Type classes represent another cornerstone of Haskell's design, offering an elegant approach to polymorphism.
-They are similar to abstract classes in traditional object-orientated languages.
+They are similar to abstract classes in traditional object-oriented languages.

 class Eq a where